 Enlist Your Membership to Help

-Also, provide your general membership with the means to report spam.
+Also, provide your general membership with the means to report spam and get those snakes out of there.
 The membership will not always perfectly understand your rules or apply them consistently and fairly.
 But that’s not their job.
 All you need is a report, and for them to be your eyes and ears on the ground.
 You, of course, should also be checking, along with your moderating team if you have one.
 But give your membership the means to report spam and they can help you.
 They want to help you.

 Trolling and spamming are not the signs of a failed forum.
 To the contrary, they are often signs of success, that your forum is large enough that spammers wish to market to your members or trolls seek to shake them out of complacency.
 Spamming and trolling only indicate a failed forum if you let them take over your site, drive out all other means of interaction, and those snakes send your other members scurrying for the hills.